muellerberndt/mini-agi/README.md

 ## Rationale

-The goal of this project was to create an agent with minimal amount of code with a minimum amount of external dependencies.
+The goal of this project was to create an agent with minimal amount of code and few external dependencies.
 It's completely up to the LLM to solve the objective using only Python code and shell commands.

 ## Installation